Jonathan Amiel, MD

 Rachel Gordon, MD

-Dr. Gordon has a joint appointment in the Department of Medicine, Division of Infectious Diseases, and in the Department of Epidemiology.
-Her primary research interests are in the molecular epidemiology and pathogenesis of staphylococcal disease and healthcare-associated infections.
-Dr. Gordon is also an accomplished clinician-educator.
-She is the Section Director of the Microbiology/Infectious Diseases course and is a member of the Evaluation Sub-Committee.
-She also teaches “Biology & Pathophysiology for Epidemiologists” in the epidemiology doctoral program.
-Dr. Gordon has played an integral role in introducing Team-based Learning and Just in Time Tests as learning tools at CUMC.
-Her teaching abilities have been recognized with several teaching awards including the 2010 Distinguished Teacher of the Year, the Charles W. Bohmfalk Award for teaching in the preclinical years and the Ewig Award for clinical teaching.
+Dr. Gordon is the Director of Curricular Innovation and Strategic Initiatives in the Office of Education.
+She has a joint appointment in the Department of Medicine, Division of Infectious Diseases, and in the Department of Epidemiology.
+Dr. Gordon is an accomplished clinician-educator.
+She is the Course Director of Ready 4 Residency, a multifaceted blended-learning course that includes a virtual e-hospital.
+She is also Section Director of the Microbiology/Infectious Diseases course and previously taught “Biology & Pathophysiology for Epidemiologists” in the epidemiology doctoral program.
+Dr. Gordon has played an integral role in introducing online learning, Team-based Learning and Just in Time Teaching as pedagogical tools at CUMC.
+Her teaching abilities have been recognized with several awards including the Distinguished Teacher of the Year, the Charles W. Bohmfalk Award for teaching in the preclinical years and the Ewig Award for clinical teaching.

 Deepthiman Gowda, MD, MPH